torsdag den 29. december 2022

 On 29 January, a song called Check It Out was recorded and The NPG Hornz added horns to Letter 4 Miles in February.
 The latter would get released on the 2023 Diamonds And Pearls Super Deluxe Edition.
 Nine segues were also recorded that told the story of an underage Princess Mayte's arrival in Minneapolis and subsequent romance with Prince.
 Damn U was extended with one of these segues and Kirstey Alley did overdubs on Arrogance besides the segues she participated in as reporter Vanessa Bartholomew.
 Sexy M.F. was edited shorter to make room for it all.

-However Much You Want had yet to be removed from the album.
+In The Middle Of The Night and There were left out, but However Much You Want had yet to be removed from the album.
 It would next appear as the B-side on an unreleased summer 1994 Mayte: If Eye Love U 2night single before getting re-recorded and released on Mayte’s 1995 Child Of The Sun Album.

 The track list for the O(+> album in March 1992 was as follows: